 Stop energy waste

 Many smart plugs can monitor electricity usage and send you reports on how much your appliances are sucking up on a daily basis.
 This is a great use on its own, but you can also use smart switches to stop “vampire energy usage.”
 This is when an appliance is seemingly off, but is actually on standby, using energy that it doesn’t need to be.
 The only way to stop standby energy usage is by unplugging the appliance or shutting off the power supply to the cord.
 If the plugs are in hard-to-reach areas, this can be difficult.
-Adding a smart plug to all of these energy-sucking appliances can make turning them off — really off — easy.
+Adding a smart plug or smart power strip to all of these energy-sucking appliances can make turning them off — really off — easy.
 Some devices that go on standby are:

 - DVD or Blu-Ray players